-The lowest importance ICC(C,8) reliabilities were for Selective Attention and Near Vision (0.68 and 0.72, respectively).
-These abilities were among those that had lower importance reliabilities (around 0.70 or less) in Cycles 21 and 22 as well.
-These were the only two constructs that had importance ICC(C,8) values less than 0.80 in Cycles 22 and 23.
-The construct with the lowest level rating reliability was Selective Attention (0.81).
-No constructs had level reliabilities less than 0.80, replicating a finding from Cycle 22.
+The lowest importance ICC(C,8) reliabilities were for Selective Attention and Near Vision (0.69 and 0.73, respectively).
+These abilities were among those that had lower importance reliabilities (around 0.70 or less) in Cycles 22 and 23 as well.
+These were the only two constructs with importance ICC(C,8) values less than 0.80 in Cycles 23 and 24.
+The construct with the lowest level rating reliability was Selective Attention (0.82).
+No constructs had level reliabilities less than 0.80, replicating a finding from Cycle 23.

 Some variation in calculated values is likely to occur by chance.
 As previously described, the goal was for the ICC(C,8) reliabilities to have a median value of 0.80 or greater across constructs, which was achieved for both importance and level (0.93 and 0.95, respectively).
-These results suggest that there was a very good level of agreement among the raters with respect to the order and relative distance among occupations on specific constructs for importance and level.
+These results suggest a very good level of agreement among the raters with respect to the order and relative distance among occupations on specific constructs for importance and level.